John Innes compost

+A range of John Innes compost formulae made by Westland Horticulture on sale in an English garden centre.

 John Innes compost is a set of four soil-based formulae for growing media, developed at the former John Innes Horticultural Institution (JIHI), now the John Innes Centre, in the 1930s and released into the public domain.

 The formulae contain loam, peat, sand, and fertiliser in varying ratios for specific purposes.
 These composts are used to grow seedlings for planting out, as well as long-lived plants which remain in containers.

 History

 The scientists who developed the formulae were William Lawrence and John Newell.
-The pair started to investigate the procedure of making seed and potting composts following heavy losses of Primula sinensis seedlings in the 1933-34 season, which were an important experimental plant for JIHI geneticists.
+The pair started to investigate the procedure of making seed and potting composts following heavy losses of Primula sinensis seedlings in the 1933–34 season, which were an important experimental plant for JIHI geneticists.

 After hundreds of trials, Lawrence and Newell arrived at their two standardised composts.
 These formulae were published in 1938, and they became known as "John Innes composts" in the horticultural trade.

 The institution made the formulae generally available, but never manufactured the composts for sale nor benefited financially from their production.